Unlawful Carrying Of A Weapon

 In most instances the unlawful carrying of a handgun or club is a class A misdemeanor.
 This carries a range of punishment that includes up to one (1) year in jail and a fine not to exceed $4,000.00.
 If, however, the offense is committed on a premises that is licensed to sell alcohol, then the offense may be elevated to a third degree felony which carries the potential for prison time.
 If you have been arrested for Unlawful Carrying of a Weapon, then you should consult a defense attorney experienced in handling these cases.
 We can help.

 If our criminal defense attorney takes on representation in your case, the goal is to have the matter dismissed.
 We want to identify every possible defense in your case.
 We will work with you to develop a strategy that puts you in the position for the best outcome.
 We want to see your case dismissed or for you to be found not guilty.

-- Item was not a "weapon" under the statute; and
+- Item was not a “weapon” under the statute

-- Suspect was not engaged in "criminal activity."
+- The suspect was not engaged in “criminal activity

 An attorney experienced in handling these types of weapons offenses as well as the underlying offense may be able to help.
 Waren Price is a criminal defense lawyer with more than 20 years of experience.
-He can help you defend against a charge of Unlawful Carrying of a Weapon.
-Call us today.
+He can help you defend against a charge of unlawful carrying of a weapon.
+Call The Price Firm, PLLC, today.